 The reason to do all this snazzy formatting and editing that is people tend to have short attention spans when they're browsing online, and many people skim the text.
 You want to grab their hearts as quickly as possible before bringing them to the main purpose, which is to donate.
 If you want to tell a longer story, we often create a profile page, and link to it, if people want to learn more.

 Should I use Chuffed or GoFundMe or something else?

-People also use Facebook, which has similar fees, and is easily shared on that platform.
+Some people use Facebook, which has similar fees (under 3%), and is easily shared on that platform.
 For a short-term quick infusion of donations, you can also consider a birthday fundraiser on Facebook.

 There are other platforms.
 In Canada, there is Fundrayzr, which has lower fees but maybe lower recognition, even in Canada.

 In Australia, the platform of choice is Chuffed.
 On a side note, since most of the donations for the refugees in Indonesia tend to come from Australians, you should use Chuffed if you're Australian or your refugee is in Indonesia.